7 Ways to Make the Most of Your Online Banking Tools

 Budgeting is the most important tool in your financial wellness toolbox, and online banking makes it easier than ever to get control over your spending and saving habits.

-4) Automate your savings
+4) Automate your savings with online banking

 Along with using automated billing each month, you should automatically pay yourself.
 Scheduling a transfer from your checking account to your savings account takes the work out of saving money.
 You’ll be surprised how fast your funds grow!
 Schedule the transfer to take place at the same time that your paycheck is deposited, so that saving money becomes a regular part of your financial life.